Tennessee Emergency Management Agency: Exercise Branch

 The Exercise Branch runs TEMA's exercise programs.
 This includes creating the program and other regular exercises and preparing the after-action report to identify shortcomings and successes and plan how to improve moving forward.

 Technical Hazards Branch

 This branch is responsible for the statewide coordination of radiological protection activities.
 It also coordinates response plans for TVA sites at Watts Bar and Sequoyah and the Oak Ridge National Laboratory.

 OPERATIONS AND FIELD SERVICES DIVISION

 This division provides and manages the networks necessary to provide support and assistance to local officials during the response to an emergency.
 It is divided into three branches.

 Operations Branch

 This branch's main function is to ensure a central network for providing assistance to and communications with local governments.
-It includes the State Watch Point, manned 24/7/365.
+It includes the State Watch Point, staffed 24/7/365.
 The Watch Point acts as the state's central point for local governments reporting can emergency event or activity and will ensure the relevant individuals are notified in the event of an incident.